-So I arrived at Shoaguan East station and there’s plenty of taxis floating about, buses and more.
-I asked for a taxi to the hotel and got pointed to motorised rickshaw, OK, after some negotiation, and another guy jumping in and offering a private car, the homemade ramshackle looking pedicab driver agreed to 18 ren, much cheaper than the private car for 50.
+So I arrived at Shaoguan East station and there are plenty of taxis floating about, buses and more.
+I asked for a taxi to the hotel and got pointed to a motorised rickshaw, OK, after some negotiation, and another guy jumping in and offering a private car, the homemade ramshackle looking pedicab driver agreed to 18 RMB, much cheaper than the private car for 50.
 I knew I was still paying too much, but, I’m a foreigner and if you only pay twice as much as the local things are probably OK.

 One hotel staff spoke a little English and they were all very friendly, the place is clean and the rooms have a fresh new feel at the time of writing, very clean too.
 Free wi-fi in room, flat screen TV and it’s quite.
 Happy choice.

-The next day i am in the taxi (which was cheaper than the rickshaw) back to the Shaoguan East station (Shaoguan Dong) to find the bus that heads to the Nanhua Temple.
-Just as pictured on the website here, the bus arrived after about 15 minute wait and for 6 ren and about 30 minutes later I was at the temple.
+The next day I am in the taxi (which was cheaper than the rickshaw) back to the Shaoguan East station (Shaoguan Dong) to find the bus that heads to the Nanhua Temple.
+Just as pictured on the website here, the bus arrived after about 15-minute wait and for 6 RMB and about 30 minutes later I was at the temple.

 I was fortunate to be there in the morning and witness the monks going about there rituals and song.

-The temple grounds are quite large and there’s still quite a few people visit during the weekday, I can imagine it being quite a bustling place on weekends, it must be considering there’s direct buses from Guangzhou to the temple.
-Entry cost to the temple is a very reasonable 20 ren, made even more satisfying by the intently focused monk reciting script, even whilst taking my money and handing over the change, she was not distracted for a moment from reading aloud..
+The temple grounds are quite large and there are still quite a few people visit during the weekday, I can imagine it being quite a bustling place on weekends, it must be considering there are direct buses from Guangzhou to the temple.
+Entry cost to the temple is a very reasonable 20 RMB, made even more satisfying by the intently focused monk reciting script, even whilst taking my money and handing over the change, she was not distracted for a moment from reading aloud.

-I think there’s a lot more things to do in the city, but it was simply too hot.
+I think there are a lot more things to do in the city, but it was simply too hot.
 So, I have a good reason to go back.

-Its not a very big place and most of it is very old, but new residential developments are taking place and there’s at least one reasonably new shopping mall and others under way.
+It’s not a very big place and most of it is very old, but new residential developments are taking place and there are at least one reasonably new shopping mall and others underway.
 Seems this city like most in China is going through renewal.

 Near the Metro Plaza, which is beside the Ramada Hotel, there’s pedestrian shopping street featuring mostly clothes shops.
 The surrounding streets also have various shops.
 You will probably struggle to find a good coffee outside the western hotels but I did see a couple of coffee shops, no time to try but will for sure next time.

-For eating, it was mostly Cantonese cuisine while I was there.
+For eating, it was mostly Cantonese cuisine while I was there which is always good.